-Roughly what time are they awake, asleep.
-How often does your 1 year old feed (if bottles – how much)?
+We asked our massive audience of very, very tired mums of 1 month old babies roughly what time are their little ones are awake and asleep.
+How often does your 1 month old baby feed (if bottles – how much)?

-We understand every baby is different and would rarely follow a strict routine.
+We understand every baby is different and would rarely follow a strict routine or feeding and sleep schedule.
 Its just nice to know what other 1 month old babies are doing.

 - We don’t have any real routine for our 1 month old, no of feeds, etc. Very baby led here.
 Nights he sleeps about 4hr then 3 then 2 with feeds that go from 1.5 to half hr.
 Days is feed, awake then feed then sleep.
 Sleeps can be cat naps to a decent few hrs.
 Awake we just talk; make silly noises etc nothing serious.
 Meaghan

-- My daughter us fed every 3 hours or so through the day, sometimes earlier, sometimes later.
+- My daughter is fed every 3 hours or so through the day, sometimes earlier, sometimes later.
 At 4 pm we do bath time, followed by a feed, then often cluster feeds till around 7 pm.
 I have started giving a dream feed around 10, and she sleeps till around 3 or 4, and then wakes again around 6 or 7 to start the day.
-We are still figuring out the best routine to work around the older kids school drop off and pick up times.
-When having “playtime” it I’d snuggles with her older siblings, tummy time, or time in her swing.
+We are still figuring out the best waking and sleeping routine to work around the older kids school drop off and pick up times.
+When having “playtime” she snuggles with her older siblings, tummy time, or has time in her swing.
 Michelle

-- Cat nap during the day 120 mil of formula ( depending on the brand ) feed every 4 hrs went to bed at 10 woke at 3 then 6 am never too early to start tummy time keeps them from have a flat head.
+- Cat nap during the day 120 mil of formula ( depending on the brand ) feed every 4 hrs went to bed at 10 woke at 3 then 6 am.
+Our baby sleep routine includes play and it’s never too early to start tummy time, keeps them from have a flat head.
 Debbie

-- Our little guy woke at 8am (because we forgot to wake up and open the curtains to let the sunshine in at 7am).
+- We don’t have a baby sleep schedule just yet.
+Today our little guy woke at 8am (because we forgot to wake up and open the curtains to let the sunshine in at 7am).
 Fed at 8:20, slept til 12:20 then fed.
 Put him in the car to go to the shops (carried around in an ergo).
 Now back at home for the 4:20 feed yesterday was vastly different!
 Two hourly feeds and no nap between 1:10pm and 8pm = very tired mummy, especially sore from breastfeeding all day!
 Elana

 - FF bubs- wakes up at 7am (feed) stays up til about 8.15, sleeps till 10am for next feed, bed at 11-1130 til 1-1.30, bottle at 2pm, sleep at 3pm till 4.30-5 then feed at 6-6.30 then bath and bed between 7-7.30.
 Sleeps til 3am has a feed and sleep till 7am.
 Has 130-190ml per feed.
 Bianca

-- My baby girl feeds every 4 hours day and night she wakes up has a 150ml bottle has a little talk and cuddle for about half an hour then she goes back to sleep i put her down awake and she self settles.
+- My 1 month old baby girl feeds every 4 hours day and night she wakes up has a 150ml bottle has a little talk and cuddle for about half an hour then she goes back to sleep i put her down awake and she self settles.
 Heidi

-- Feeds every 3-4 hrs mine also cluster feeds around bed time.
+- My three week old son feeds every 3-4 hrs mine also cluster feeds around bed time.
 We do tummy time and play with big brother and different textures!
 Last feed is between 10 and 11 and he sleeps through till around/between 5-7am.
 Ashley

 - My little man is up anywhere between 6:30-8:00 in the morning.
 We do feed, play, and sleep as much as we can, but sometimes turns into feed, play, feed and sleep.
 Still a battle at sleep time and he is starting to associate the swaddle with sleep.
 From about 4pm. he just has catnaps until 7/7:30 when we do bath feed and bed.
 Lately, he has been sleeping from the after bath feed until around 1:30am, then feed about 5am and another feed when he wakes for the day.
 Louise